Defective Aircraft Designs

 - Defective materials— Especially in the case of structural components, manufacturers will often cut corners and use cheaper metals which may cause the frame and wings of an aircraft to crack over time and break under pressure.

-- Failure to warn— Whenever it is possible for a product to cause harm when used improperly, the manufacturer must provide a warning to whoever intends to use it.
+- Failure to warn— Whenever it is possible for a product to cause harm when misused, the manufacturer must provide a warning to whoever intends to use it.
 If the product lacks a warning label and is the cause of an accident, the manufacturer may be liable.

-If you or a loved one has been involved in an aviation accident, it is important to understand your rights and how to determine who is at fault for your injuries or the loss of a family member.
-Contact Rosenfeld Injury Lawyers today to schedule a free consultation with an attorney who will be happy to answer all of your questions, examine the details of your case and go over your legal options with you so that you know exactly what to expect from your case from start to finish.
+If you, or a loved one, have been involved in an aviation accident, it is essential to understand your rights and how to determine who is at fault for your injuries or the loss of a family member.
+Contact Rosenfeld Injury Lawyers LLC today to schedule a free consultation with an attorney who will be happy to answer all of your questions, examine the details of your case and go over your legal options with you so that you know what to expect from your case from start to finish.
 If we are unable to collect the compensation you are entitled to on your behalf, our services and advice will be free of charge.